Skip to product information

 Daisaku Choh [1921-2014]

 Born in Manchuria.
-After the graduation from Tokyo University of the Arts, he joined Sakakura Associates and did a good performance in an architectural design and a furniture design.
+After the graduation from Tokyo University of the Arts, Daisaku Choh joined Sakakura Associates and did a good performance in an architectural design and a furniture design.
 In 1955, he worked with Katsuo Matsumura and Tadaomi Mizunoe on furniture design for International House of Japan.
+His “Persimmon Chair” was exhibited at the 12th Triennale di Milano in 1960 and helped the Japan booth won the gold award.
 In 1972, he established Choh Daisaku Architectural Design Office.
 Besides architectural design, he was very active in redesigning furniture he made himself before.
-One of the greatest designers with enormous influence in a Japanese field of design.
+He is one of the greatest designers with enormous influence in a Japanese field of design.

 view related items